codenvibes/CS/03_RECONNAISSANCE_&_ENUMERATION/WEB_ENUMERATION/ATTACKING WEB APPLICATIONS WITH FFUF.md

 -w dirs.txt:DIR -w extensions.txt:EXT -u http://example.com/DIR.EXT
 ```

----

-## 🔚 TL;DR

-- You’re telling ffuf:
-    “Try these words (via `-w`) wherever you see `FUZZ` (in the URL or request).”

-- You “assign” a path (wordlist) to a keyword (`FUZZ`) so ffuf knows what list to use and where.

----

-Let me know if you want a visual diagram or to try this in a real example.

 Next, as we want to be fuzzing for web directories, we can place the `FUZZ` keyword where the directory would be within our URL, with: